Cleaning & Maintenance of Laminate Flooring

 - 1/3 white vinegar, 1/3 rubbing alcohol, 1/3 water, and 3 drops dishwashing liquid (1 quart total)

-Here are some tips on spot cleaning: Removing oil, paint, permanent marker, tar, rubber heel marks, use a neutral cleaner on a clean light coloured cloth.
+Here are some tips on spot cleaning: Removing oil, paint, permanent marker, tar, rubber heel marks, use a neutral cleaner on a clean light-coloured cloth.
 If needed, use alcohol or a nail polish remover containing acetone.
 To remove blood, fruit juice, wine, beer, soda pop, pasta sauce, use warm water.
-If needed use a neutral cleaner on a light coloured cloth.
-To remove candle wax or chewing gum, first harden with ice and then scrape very gently.
-Wipe the rest with warm water on a clean light coloured cloth.
+If needed use a neutral cleaner on a light-coloured cloth.
+To remove candle wax or chewing gum, first, harden with ice and then scrape very gently.
+Wipe the rest with warm water on a clean light-coloured cloth.

 If you get your laminate scratched, see if you can buy a touch-up stick from your manufacturer.
 The area you repair will look, hold up to traffic and wear just like the rest of the laminate floor.

 In case of severe surface damage, which is unlikely to happen in most of the homes, a professional laminate floor fitter can be called in to repair a plank or more by replacing them.
-If the work is done properly the new planks will be undistinguishable from the rest.
+If the work is done properly the new planks will be indistinguishable from the rest.

 Sometimes repairing a plank or more in the middle of the room, however, may lead to lifting up a number of boards to get to the first line of the floors.
 This is unavoidable due to the click fitting system used by many manufacturers, which holds the floor together.

-The end of laminate flooring life comes with signs of wearing, a high number of scratches and dullness - this is the time when the floors needs to be replaced and installation of laminate flooring again is required.
+The end of laminate flooring life comes with signs of wearing, a high number of scratches and dullness - this is the time when the floors need to be replaced and installation of laminate flooring again is required.